-Kemba is a mum, supporting her 13-year-old daughter who has SEN needs and her 10 and 7-year-old sons.
-Kemba has always worked and was very proud of this, however, after fleeing an abusive relationship and moving to London from Manchester, she was forced to ask for help when she was made redundant due to COVID-19.
+Kemba is mum to three kids, including her 13-year-old daughter who has Special Educational Needs and her 10 and 7-year-old sons.
+Kemba is proud that she has always worked, however, after fleeing an abusive relationship and moving to London from Manchester, she was forced to ask for help when she was made redundant due to COVID-19.

-Kemba was worried about money, housing and joblessness.
-She lacked an understanding of the UK benefits system.
+Kemba was worried about money, housing and joblessness, and was struggling to understand the UK benefits system.
 School-Home Support put measures in place to ensure rent payments were mediated and the family are now fully supported with rent payments.

 Kemba has an indefinite right to remain in the UK since moving from the Republic of Congo.
 With support from Amanda, her School-Home Support Practitioner, she was able to apply for Universal Credit.
-During the six week wait for the Universal Credit, Kemba expressed she had no money left to be able to buy any food.
+During the six week wait for the Universal Credit, Kemba let Amanda know that she had no money left for food.
 School-Home Support Practitioners referred her to the Enfield Food Bank service.
-They arranged for 3 weekly deliveries to be delivered to her house, as well as adding the family to a local referral system in Haringey where Kemba was able to collect meals from points across the borough if in need of extra.
+They arranged for three weekly deliveries to be delivered to her house, as well as adding the family to a local referral system in Haringey where Kemba was able to collect meals from points across the borough she needed of extra.